lucastorri/relayvatr/README.md

 1. `ClosestElevatorScheduler`;
 2. `SameDirectionElevator`.

 Each elevator available is mapped to an instance of `SameDirectionElevator`.
-On each iteration of the system, the `ClosestElevatorScheduler` asks each elevator to evaluate how well they can handle each of the open user calls.
-Finally, it decides the ones that seem to be best for each call.
+On each iteration of the system, the `ClosestElevatorScheduler` asks each of them to evaluate how well they can handle each of the open user calls.
+Finally, it decides the ones that seem to be best fit for each call.
 If a call cannot be handled straight away, a new attempt will be made on the next iteration.

-Briefly described, the elevators decide if they can handle a user call based on the direction they are going and how close the elevator is to the user.
-For the first, if the user is:
+Briefly described, the elevators decide if they can handle a user call based on the direction they are going and how close is the elevator to the user.
+For the first, whenever an elevator is idle and the user is:

   *  on an upper floor:
      - and wants to go down: the car will go straight to the user floor, and only when descending get others on the way down;